Arpitpandey992/Image-Colorization-Using-GAN/README.md

 # Image Colorization Using Conditional GANs <!-- omit in toc -->

-VLG Summer Open Project Submission 2022
+VLG Summer Open Project Submission 2022 IITR

 ## Table of Contents <!-- omit in toc -->
 - [Overview of Project:](#overview-of-project)